ucsf-wynton/wynton-website-hpc/docs/software/software-modules.md

 module spider
 ```

 If the software repository provides more than one version of each software, specific versions can be loaded using the `module load <software>/<version>` format.
-For instance, the CBC repository provides a large number of historical R versions.
+For instance, the CBI repository provides a large number of historical R versions.
 To load R 3.1.3, use:
 ```sh
 module load r/3.1.3
 ```